MikingG/MikingG.github.io/index.md

 # Project

+## Gradient-Free Federated Learning Methods Based on Evolutionary Computation

+Description: During my undergraduate studies, I had the opportunity to work with Associate Professor Xiaoyu He as part of the National Undergraduate Training Program for Innovation and Entrepreneurship.
+Our research primarily focused on developing gradient-free federated learning methods using evolutionary computation.
+This innovative approach aimed to enhance the efficiency and effectiveness of federated learning, making it a viable option for various practical applications.

 ## SSE_MARKET

 Description: SSE_MARKET is a communication platform specifically designed for teachers and students at the School of Software Engineering (SSE) at Sun Yat-sen University (SYSU).
 This platform aims to facilitate seamless interaction and the exchange of information within the academic community.